-The Fund may invest up to 20% of its assets in floating and variable-rate securities, cash, cash equivalents and fixed income securities other than as described above.
-The Fund may also invest in other mutual funds that primarily invest in floating rate securities, including funds that are also advised by the Advisor.
-By keeping some cash or cash equivalents, the Fund may avoid realizing gains and losses from selling investments when there are shareholder redemptions.
+The Fund may invest in foreign fixed income securities of any quality that are denominated in foreign currencies.
+The Fund defines emerging market issuers as those found outside of North America, Europe, Japan, Australia and New Zealand.
+The Fund may use options and credit default swaps to manage investment risk.
+The Fund may invest in cash or cash equivalents to avoid realizing gains and losses from selling investments when there are shareholder redemptions.
 However, the Fund may have difficulty meeting its investment objectives when holding a significant cash position.

+The Leader Capital Corp. (the "Advisor") utilizes a fundamental top-down analysis, meaning it analyzes the economy, interest rate cycles, the supply and demand for credit, and the characteristics of individual securities in making investment selections.
 The Advisor will consider a floating or variable-rate security to have a maturity equal to its stated maturity (or redemption date if it has been called for redemption), except that it may consider: (1) variable-rate securities to have a maturity equal to the period remaining until the next readjustment in the interest rate, unless subject to a demand feature; (2) variable-rate securities subject to a demand feature to have a remaining maturity equal to the longer of (a) the next readjustment in the interest rate or (b) the period remaining until the principal can be recovered through demand; and (3) floating-rate securities subject to a demand feature to have a maturity equal to the period remaining until the principal can be recovered through demand.
-Variable and floating-rate securities generally are subject to less principal fluctuation than securities without these attributes.